-Located in the Karnali Region, north-west of Kathmandu, in Nepal, the Karnali Highway is said to be one of the most dangerous roads on the world.
-Be prepared, this road is not for the faint of heart or ill prepared.
-One mistake can have serious consequences.
-The police have banned driving at night on this road due to the high number of fatal accidents.
+Tucked away in the Karnali Region, in Nepal, Karnali Highway is said to be one of the most dangerous roads in the world.
+The police have banned driving at nights on this road due the high number of fatal accidents.

 The road, also known as H13, is mostly paved, with some gravel sections through a high mountainous area running along Karnali River.
 Karnali region is one of the least developed zones in the country.
 The road was completed in 2007.

 Located to the north-west of Kathmandu, the road is 232 km (144 miles) long running from Birendranagar to Chandannath (formerly Jumla).
 The road is narrow, but still it’s a two-way road.
 Even though you can enjoy a lot on this trip, you need to be very cautious while driving.